vidhi7/SoftwareHut-2013/documentation/software_requirements.md

 SMSC : short message service center<br>
 SMSGW : SMS Gateway
 #####1.3	Intended Audience and Reading Suggestions
 The document is intended for readers involved in the project directly or indirectly.
-The technical value of the document is intended for someone with knowledge of programming and networking
+The technical value of the document is intended for someone with knowledge of development methodologies in programming and networking.
 #####1.4	Project Scope
 The scope of the project is understanding technologies such as JavaCard,Kannel,WAP,HTTP.
 #####1.5	References